 - The Fresh Prince of Bel-Air: Carlton and Hilary volunteer at a homeless shelter but purely for their own interests; Carlton wants a note of recommendation to help get into Princeton, while Hilary wants to promote her TV show by filming a sob story for Thanksgiving.
 After the food runs out the two pay for a posh meal complete with waiters and Hilary decides not to exploit the poor for one day of the year.

 - Glee: Sue attempts to recruit homeless shelter volunteers for Christmas hoping to get the Glee Club.

-- Coronation Street: Sophie drags Sally to a shelter on Christmas 2013.
-Only for Sophie get into a fight with one homeless girl who shoved one of their faces into a dessert.
+- Coronation Street: Sophie drags Sally to a shelter on Christmas 2013, only for Sophie get into a fight with one homeless girl who shoves her face into a dessert.
 Her purse gets stolen soon after and of course she blames it on the girl.

 - Keeping Up Appearances has a Christmas Special where Richard is forced to dress up as Father Christmas as he hands out gifts to the old people at the Church Hall.
-Only he gets drunk on cherry and Emmet has to take over.
+But when he gets drunk on sherry, Emmet has to take over.